 Osteoarthritis and Psoriatic Arthritis, which tend to be the result of damage or wear and tear.

-- Toxic in-home products, toiletry and personal care products – These can affect receptors on the surface of cells and even the DNA causing great changes in tissues and chronic inflammation (see ‘Live Clean’).
+- Toxic compounds, toiletry and personal care products – These can affect receptors on the surface of cells negatively affecting the microenvironment of your cells, causing poorer message production, greater changes in tissues and chronic inflammation.
+Look to lower your levels of herbicides, pesticides and in home toxic toiletries.

-- Tobacco and Alcohol – both increase free radical formation in the body and, amongst other harmful effects, they are known to cause inflammation.
+- Tobacco and Alcohol – both increase free-radical formation in the body and, amongst other harmful effects, they are also known to cause inflammation by altering the acidity of the gut and damaging the fragile commensal bacteria.
+Look to give up or cut down on smoking and confine your alcohol consumption to 5 glasses of red wine per week.

 - Salt and preservatives – these can play havoc with your gut bacteria.
 Time to reduce levels in your diet especially as you age.